ecaoili24/sorting_algorithms/README.md

 ## Definition

-A sorting algo is utilized to rearrange a given array or elements in a list according to a comparison operator on the elements.
+A sorting algorithm is utilized to rearrange a given array or elements in a list according to a comparison operator on the elements.
 Using the comparison operator, it will then decided the new order of the given element in the respective data structure.

 Examples of Sorting Algorithms:
 - Selction